Written by Craig Fearn

 The 80/20 rule applies: 80% helpful, entertaining, or educational content.
 20% promotional.
 Flip that ratio and watch your engagement drop through the floor.
 For deeper guidance on content, see our content marketing guide.

-Customer Service on Social Media β The Part Everyone Ignores
+Customer Service on Social Media - The Part Everyone Ignores

 Here’s a stat that should make you pay attention: 71% of consumers will switch to a competitor brand if their social media enquiry goes unanswered (Sprout Social UK Index).
 That’s not a typo.
 Nearly three-quarters of people who message your business on social media and don’t hear back will go elsewhere.

-Social media isn't just a broadcasting channel.
-It's a customer service channel.
+Social media marketing isn’t just a broadcasting channel.
+It’s a customer service channel.
 If someone asks a question in your comments or sends a DM, they expect a response within hours, not days.
 Set up notifications on your phone.
 Check your inbox twice a day at minimum.
 A fast, helpful reply often converts better than any piece of content you could create.

 This is especially true in Cornwall where word-of-mouth still drives a huge proportion of business.
 Someone who gets a quick, friendly response on Facebook tells their friends.
 Someone who gets ignored tells more friends.